US election: Climate crisis struggles to influence voters | DW | 30.10.2020

 Edward Maibach disagrees with this view, saying that "most people are fully capable of dealing with more than one concern at a time."

-Another April survey by Maibach's own George Mason University Center for Climate Change Communication and the Yale Program on Climate Change Communication confirmed overwhelming voter concern about global warming, concluding that there is not a "finite pool of worry," as social scientists have suggested.
+A survey in April by Maibach's own George Mason University Center for Climate Change Communication and the Yale Program on Climate Change Communication confirmed overwhelming voter concern about global warming, concluding that there is not a "finite pool of worry," as social scientists have suggested.

 Why then is climate not registering as a very important election issue in these polls?
 The answer might lie in America's extreme two-party tribalism.